The 10 Best Games in the Casino

 I probably sounded pretty down on slot machines when I wrote about video poker earlier, but the reality is that for the right type gambler, slot machines are an excellent choice.
 But not all slot machine games are created equally.

-Slot machines are the right games for people who aren’t interested in socializing with other gamblers.
+Slot machines are easily among the top casino games for people who aren’t interested in socializing with other gamblers.
 They’re also the right games for players who don’t want to make decisions.
 You put your money in, you spin the reels, and you accept your luck.
 That’s just how they work, and that appeals to a lot of people.

 The best slot machines are the ones played at the higher denominations.
 If you look at any table comparing payout percentages at the various denominations, you’ll see that the higher denomination games always have the best payouts.
 That doesn’t mean you should play above your bankroll, though.